deic-dk/kubernetes_backend/README.md

 ### running tests

-Build the docker image using Dockerfile_testing (docker build -f).
+- In the project directory on your development machine, build the testing docker image using Dockerfile_testing (`docker build -f Dockerfile_testing -t dockerregistry.sciencedata.dk/user_pods_backend_testing .`) and then push it (`docker push dockerregistry.sciencedata.dk/user_pods_backend_testing`).
-Apply manifests/deploy_user_pods_testing.yaml with the same conditions met as for regular deployment.
-The entrypoint is just sshd, so that one can rsync updated source files easily without rebuilding the image each time.
-The server has to be started manually, e.g. `./main > out &`, and it only works from a shell created by `kubectl exec` (environment variables necessary for calling the kubernetes api are set for a `kubectl exec` shell).
+- Ensure the kubernetes cluster has the components necessary for deployment (wildcard TLS certificate, ingress controller, docker registry credentials)
+- In the kubernetes cluster, apply a manifest to create the testing pod, ingress, and services, as in the example manifests/deploy_user_pods_testing.yaml
+- Log in to the testing container from the control plane `kubectl exec -it -n sciencedata-dev user-pods-backend-testing -- bash`
+- Start the server `./main > out &`.
+It doesn't start automatically, because the intention is to be able to rsync changes, rebuild `main`, and continue testing without rebuilding the docker image. **NB** This can't be run over SSH because `kubectl exec` sets some environment variables to make this work.
+Only use SSH for rsync.
-With the server running, then run the unit test for e.g. the server module by `cd server` `go test -v`.
+- With the server running, then run the unit test for e.g. the server module by `cd server` `go test -v`.

 **Note: The server has to be running for the unit tests to work.**
 This is not the norm for golang unit tests, but is necessary for this use case because many of the components can only